rbleattler/mdop-docs/mdop/mbam-v25/mbam-25-server-prerequisites-for-stand-alone-and-configuration-manager-integration-topologies.md

 <td align="left"><p>Optional - Install the Transparent Data Encryption (TDE) feature available in SQL Server</p></td>
 <td align="left"><p>The TDE SQL Server feature performs real-time I/O encryption and decryption of the data and log files, which can help you to comply with laws, regulations, and guidelines that apply to various industries.</p>
 <div class="alert">
 <strong>Note</strong><br/><p>TDE performs real-time decryption of database information.
-This means that, if you are viewing recovery key information in the SQL Server database and you are logged on under an account that has permissions to the database, the recovery key information is visible.
+This means that, if you're viewing recovery key information in the SQL Server database and you're logged on under an account that has permissions to the database, the recovery key information is visible.
 To read more about TDE, see <a href="mbam-25-security-considerations.md" data-raw-source="[MBAM 2.5 Security Considerations](mbam-25-security-considerations.md)">MBAM 2.5 Security Considerations</a>.</p>
 </div>
 <div>